Are you ready to learn and work together?

 Eligibility

-- You must have participated in Youth in Philanthropy for at least one year
+- You must have participated in Youth in Philanthropy or any other volunteering or philanthropic initiative for at least one year.

-- You must be in Grade 11 or Grade 12
+- You must be in Grade 11 or higher at the time of your application.

 For the Mentoring Organization